 Collection provided by: Quincy Public Library

 The photo collection documents a growing city that played a significant role in Illinois history.
 Quincy was first settled by John Wood in 1821, and became the county seat when Adams County was formed in 1825.
 Quincy gave refuge to Mormons during the winter of 1838-1839, and local abolitionists helped slaves on the Underground Railroad.
-Quincyans were among those forming the first paramilitary groups previous to the Civil War.
-Quincy Historical Club was established in 1840.
-In 1853, U.S. Congress designated Quincy as a port of entry for foreign goods, and by the late 1850s, nearly 3000 steamboats were delivering to Quincy’s riverfront.
-Quincy was the site of the sixth Lincoln-Douglas debate during the Senate race of 1858, which was attended by a crowd of more than 12,000 people.
-John Wood served as Governor of Illinois during the Civil War, and then returned to live and eventually to die in Quincy.
+Quincy was the site of the sixth Lincoln-Douglas debate during the Senate race of 1858.

 By 1870, Quincy had become the second largest city in Illinois with a population of 24,000.
-Many businesses and industries had their start in Quincy, and some continue to flourish there, though others eventually closed or were bought up by other companies.
-Collins Plow Company, Comstock-Castle Stove Company, E.M.
+Many businesses and industries had their start in Quincy such as Collins Plow Company, Comstock-Castle Stove Company, E.M.
 Miller Carriage Company, Gardner Denver Incorporated, Gates Radio Company, Irwin Paper Company, and Moorman Manufacturing Company.
 The R.G.
 Dun & Co.’s official report of June 29, 1889 stated, “That Quincy manufactures more steam governors, more omnibuses, more show cases and more hay presses than any other one city in America is a fact worthy of note.”
 Robert W. Gardener’s 1860 invention harnessing steam, led to the Gardner Governor Company, now Gardner Denver.